amitmse/in_Python_/Logistic Regression/README.md

 # Gradient Descent

 - Gradient Descent is an optimization algorithm which finds global or local minima of a cost/loss function.
-(Cost Function quantifies the error between predicted values and actual values).
-A gradient (slope) is nothing but a derivative (first-order) of cost function.
+- A gradient (slope) is nothing but a derivative (first-order) of cost function.
 - The gradient of the loss function is a vector that indicates the direction and magnitude of the steepest increase in the loss.
 It tells which way to change the model's parameters to increase the loss.
 - Gradient Descent Process:
 	- Initialization: Start with an initial set of model parameters (e.g., weights and biases).